HEAVY METAL DETOX

 Gastrointestinal:

-Food sensitivities, IBS, dysbiosis, leaky gut, recurrent parasitic infections.
+Food sensitivities, IBS, dysbiosis, leaky gut, susceptibility to parasitic infections.

 -